 When no good match exists, the router routes to the first agent or the one with the highest softmax probability even when that probability is 0.52 vs. 0.48.
 There is no “I’m not sure” path that escalates to a human or asks for clarification.

 How to spot it: Add confidence logging to the router.
-If routed decisions with confidence below 0.7 correlate with misrouted outputs, a low-confidence threshold is needed.
+If routed decisions with confidence below 0.7 correlate with misrouted outputs, you need a low-confidence threshold.

 5. Agent capability list is stale — agent was deprecated or renamed

-The orchestrator’s routing table references agent_v2_code but the actual active agent is agent_v3_code_and_test.
+The orchestrator’s routing table references agent_v2_code but the active agent is agent_v3_code_and_test.
 The v2 agent either no longer exists (routing fails silently and falls through to a default) or still exists but lacks recent capabilities (test writing was added in v3).
+In LangGraph this shows up as a path_map key that no longer matches any node name; in CrewAI as an agent that is in the crew but never selected.

 How to spot it: List all agent IDs in the routing table and compare against the list of currently active agent instances.
 Any ID in the routing table that doesn’t match an active agent is stale.